Amelia-ZJ/Portfolio/Phishing Link Identifier/README.md

 - Run the Feature Extraction functions to obtain the 43 features of each URL for Model Training.
 - The main script (train_model.py) extracts 43 features, balances the dataset, trains the XGBoost model, and evaluates its performance.

-## Visualize Results
-- Feature importance plots and evaluation metrics (e.g., accuracy, AUC-ROC) are saved in the results/ directory.
-- Generate a feature importance plots.

-## Test a URL
-- Choose new URL to test model.
-- Run URL through Feature Extraction functions.
-- Test on trained model to classify new URL as "legitimate" or "phishing".

 ## Results
 Model Performance:
 - XGBoost achieved an accuracy of 0.995, slightly outperforming Logistic Regression (accuracy 0.9888, AUC-ROC 0.9975).